Attractions, Tours and Activities in Russell

 5. Pop into the Pompallier Mission

 Join a heritage tour of New Zealand’s oldest industrial building at Pompallier Mission.
 The building was built in 1842 by a couple of French brothers who used it as a bookbinder, translating religious texts into te reo Maori.
 See interesting architecture and beautiful gardens on this affordable tour.
-Check out more attractions like this in the 10 Best Historical Places in Northland.

 Location: 5 The Strand, Russell.